Seitan Stew

 Steps

-First, boil about half a liter of water and dissolve a couple of teaspoons of vegetable granulate in it.
-Add the soy sauce and taste: if necessary, add another teaspoon of vegetable granulate.
+First, boil about a half liter (about 2 cups) of water and dissolve a couple of teaspoons of granulated vegetable broth in it.
+Add the soy sauce and taste: if necessary, add another teaspoon of granulated vegetable broth.

 • Chop the onion, carrots, and celery into pieces.

-• In a bowl, mix the flour, a bit of salt, dried sage, and thyme.
-Add the seitan cut into chunks and coat well.
-You’ll have some flour left over, which you can keep for a couple of days for other preparations.
+• In a bowl, mix the flour with a bit of salt, dried sage, and thyme.
+Add the seitan cut into pieces and coat it well.
+You’ll have some leftover flour, which you can keep for a couple of days for other preparations.

-• Heat 1 teaspoon of oil in a pan and brown the seitan on all sides for a few minutes.
+• Heat 1 teaspoon of oil in a pan and brown the seitan for a few minutes on all sides.

 • Remove the seitan from the pan and set it aside for now.
-Add another teaspoon of oil and sauté the onion, carrots, and celery, using a little water or broth if it dries out too much.
+Add another teaspoon of oil and sauté the onion, carrots, and celery, adding a bit of water or broth if it dries out too much.

-• When the onion has softened, return the seitan to the pan, raise the heat, and pour in the wine.
-Let it evaporate for a couple of minutes, stirring frequently.
+• When the onion has softened, put the seitan back into the pan, raise the heat, and pour in the wine.
+Let it evaporate for a couple of minutes, stirring often.

-• Now you can add the broth, be careful, maybe you don’t need all of it, the vegetables should not be submerged.
+• Now you can add the broth, be careful, you might not need it all, the vegetables should not be submerged.

-• Now cover, wait until it starts boiling, and let it cook for about 20 minutes on low heat.
+• Now cover, wait for it to start boiling, and let it cook for about 20 minutes on low heat.

-• And here the seitan stew is ready to be served.
-What a good aroma in the kitchen!
+• And here is the seitan stew ready to be served.
+What a good smell in the kitchen!

 seitan stew, Eat Without Belly

-• I’ve tried making stew with other meat substitutes and it turned out good too, but with seitan, for me, it comes out the best.
-The Dutchman appreciated it even though it doesn’t taste like meat: but if you love animals like us and don’t want them harmed, you’ll find this stew is a great compromise.
-Plus, Veganuary is starting in a few days, and if you’ve decided to participate, this recipe will be helpful.
+• I had tried making the stew with other meat substitutes and it was good too, but with seitan for me, it comes out the best.
+The Dutchman appreciated it even though it obviously doesn’t taste like meat: but if, like us, you love animals and don’t want them to be harmed, you will find this stew to be a great compromise.
+Also, in a few days, Veganuary starts, and if you have decided to participate, this recipe will be helpful.

 Try the recipe and let me know if this seitan stew was to your liking.